AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

 ---
-title: Using SSL with Dispatcher
+title: Use SSL with Dispatcher
 description: Learn how to configure the Dispatcher to communicate with AEM using SSL connections.
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/DISPATCHER